 Breeds & Sizes

-Dogs are a wonderful addition to any family.
+Dogs are an excellent addition to any family.
 With the right amount of research, you will find yourself a loving companion in no time!